jedrula-raspberrycar/remoteraspberrycar/README.md

 2. cd frontend/ember_cli

-3a. for controling the car
+3. start ember app

   ember serve --environment production (TODO this probably won't work as you need to modify the dynamically set host api of your pi)

-3b. for frontend development with mirage ember serve --environment development
+4. for frontend development with mirage

+  ember serve --environment development